We may earn commission from affiliate links →

 Just go For a Walk

-You’ll need to wrap up warm during the winter months as the area can get very cold, and it’s also likely to snow.
-However, in the summer, expect very high temperatures, so make sure you wear a hat, suncream, and take water with you.
+You’ll need to warm up during the winter as the area can get very cold, and it’s also likely to snow.
+However, in the summer, expect very high temperatures, so make sure you wear a hat and suncream and take water with you.